 In many contexts, the law attributes a particular legal meaning to silence-either assent or a lack of assent-rather than require a person to disclose her mind.
-This frees a person to establish rights or duties without having to choose between expressly affirming or renouncing a particular proposition as true or false.
+This frees a person to establish rights or duties without having to choose between expressly affirming or expressly renouncing a particular proposition.